The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Minimal desiderata and stability under homogeneity

 \section{Minimal desiderata and stability under homogeneity}

-Properties (BC) studied in Section~\ref{sec:criteria}, while intuitive, does not directly emerge from first principles.
-In this section, we consider homogeneous architectures, such as ReLU MLPs, and show that a slightly more general version of (BC) follows from a notion of \emph{gradient stability}.
+It is not clear a priori why the property (BC) studied in Section~\ref{sec:criteria}should be enforced.
+In this section, we consider homogeneous architectures, such as ReLU MLPs, and show that a slightly more general version of (BC) is a related to a notion of \emph{gradient stability}.